-The Pure Pricing Quarterly Review tracks the mix of plans offered for sale by operators, not the actual or estimated mix of plans purchased by customers.
+Pure Pricing’s sim-only dataset tracks plans offered for sale by operators, not plans purchased by customers.

 For detailed information on our phone sim-only dataset methodology, please see the note at the end of the post.

-Let’s get started by looking at subsegment participation by operator brand.
+Let’s get started by looking at phone sim-only subsegment participation by operator brand.

-The key developments in participation this quarter are:
+The key developments in participation this quarter were:

 - April: Virgin entered the 24-Month PAYM subsegment